Volcomix/issue-testing-mui-dialog-without-transitions/README.md

-# Issue testing MUI dialog without trantions
+# Issue testing MUI dialog without transitions

 Reproduction repo for an issue when testing MUI dialog with the transitions disabled.